-Efficient communications in the world changes rapidly.
+Efficient means of communications change rapidly in the world today.
 Establishing and maintaining a consistent two-way communication path is often challenging.
-More and more people are discontinuing their landline phones at their homes and turning to the internet to get their information.
+Adaptation is key as more and more people are discontinuing their landline phones and turning to the internet to get their information.
 This translates to RMLD continuing its effort to keep contact information up to date.
-We have made a concerted effort to ask our customers to provide their information and have been successful in increasing our database from 5,000 emails or texts to 15,000 in just this year.
-Having a means to communicate paperless with each and every one of our customers will lend itself to the success of sharing knowledge, program updates, customer feedback and electric system status.
+We have made a concerted campaign to ask our customers to provide their information and have been successful in increasing our database of emails to over 17,000.
+Having the means to reach every one of our customers through paperless communication will lend itself to success by sharing knowledge, program updates, and electric system status, as well as receiving customer feedback.

-FY 2015 Statistics
+FY 2016 Statistics

-System peak demand 157,252 kW on Friday, July 2, 2014, at 4pm.
-This is 8.84% lower than the highest peak demand of 172,493 kW set in August 2006.
+System peak demand 156,283 kW occurring on July 20, 2015, at 4:00 pm.
+This was

+9.4% lower than the highest peak demand of 172,493 kW set in

+August 2006.

-Retail sales 689,722,742 kWh
+Retail sales 702,142,797 kWh

-Customer calls for service 1,506
+Customer calls for service 1,390

-Pole installations 186
+Pole installations 129

-Meter replacements 158
+Meter replacements 234

-DigSafe calls 4,291
+DigSafe calls 4,269

-New services Reading - 58 residential; 7 commercial/industrial from these services from FY 2014
+New services Reading - 24 residential; 19 commercial/industrial these services in FY 2015

-North Reading - 27 residential; 9 commercial/industrial Lynnfield - 9 residential; 1 commercial/industrial Wilmington - 30 residential; 17 commercial/industrial a 36% decrease from these services in FY 2014
+North Reading - 9 residential; 10 commercial/industrial Lynnfield - 20 residential; 1 commercial/industrial Wilmington - 58 residential; 21 commercial/industrial from these services in FY 2015

-TOTAL: 124 new residential services represent a 26% decrease
+TOTAL: 111 new residential services represent a decrease from

-34 new commercial/industrial services were installed representing
+51 new commercial/industrial services represent an increase

-FY 2015 PEAK PERFORMANCE ACCOMPLISHMENTS
+FY 2016 PEAK PERFORMANCE ACCOMPLISHMENTS

-It's all about moving from reactive to proactive.
+RMLD continues its focus on peak performance by moving from reactive to proactive.
 Peak performance is achieved through planned efforts and proper communication.
-A Cost of Service Study, a restructuring of rates, an Organizational and Reliability Study, commencing talent management, policy and procedure development and updates, and the creation of short-and-long term plans and roadmaps, are just the bold highlights of this year's successes on our journey to the peak.
-Here is staff's detailed peak journey highlights:
+Newly updated Terms and Conditions, combined with a new Service Requirements Handbook, help to ensure that the RMLD is meeting today's best industry practices and standards.
+Implementation of ten maintenance programs, reorganizing divisions within RMLD, focusing on talent management, career development plans (CDPs), policy and procedure development and updates, and long-term planning are just the bold highlights of this year's successes on our journey to the peak.
+Staff's detailed peak journey highlights are on the following (paperless) pages.